microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsappdashboardcardicon.md

 ---
 title: "teamsAppDashboardCardIcon resource type"
-description: "Represents a configuration for the icon of a dashboard card in a Microsoft Teams app."
+description: "Represents a configuration for the icon of a dashboard card in a teamsApp."
 author: "ashish-goel"
 ms.localizationpriority: medium
 ms.prod: "microsoft-teams"